Radical Parent-Inclusion Project

 ● The socio-economic impact of caregiving increases exponentially when other factors are involved, such as for artists who are single parents and/or people of color.

-The Realm has partnered with Parent Artist Advocacy League for the Performing Arts (PAAL), a national resource hub and network for individual parent-artists, caregivers, and institutions to create points of parent-access and implement RPI.
-The Realm’s Producing Director Roberta Pereira and PAAL Founder Rachel Spencer Hewitt will act as Project Leaders.
+The Realm partnered with Parent Artist Advocacy League for the Performing Arts (PAAL), a national resource hub and network for individual parent-artists, caregivers, and institutions to create points of parent-access and implement RPI.
+The Realm’s Producing Director Roberta Pereira and PAAL Founder Rachel Spencer Hewitt acted as Project Leaders.

 Parent Artist Advocacy League for the Performing Arts (PAAL) is a national resource hub for individuals and institutions to address the silence and lack of support surrounding family life in the performing arts.
 PAAL initiates conversations across the country among theatre professionals, both employer and employed.
 Through their National Handbook and PAAL Award list of family-friendly theatres, PAAL promotes best practices that abolish discriminatory practices and language, especially against pregnant women and mothers, by raising awareness, developing work culture protocol, addressing the childcare dilemma, promoting and creating pathways back in for mothers who take time away, and providing resources for self-protection.
 PAAL created the first all-discipline National Childcare Grants and has been featured in numerous publications, including The New York Times, American Theatre Magazine, and WAMU for NPR News in Washington D.C. and at national gatherings, including multiple TCG conferences, BroadwayCon, and StateraArts’ annual conference on gender equity in the arts.